RedDoorAnalytics/stdmest-r/README.md

 Stata.

-This package can be used to obtain predictions of, e.g., standardised survival probabilities while fixing best linear unbiased predictions (BLUPs) of the random effects at any level of the hierarchy.
+This package can be used to obtain predictions of, e.g., standardised survival probabilities while fixing posterior predictions of the random effects at any level of the hierarchy.

 In other words, {stdmest} can obtain marginal predictions standardising across observed covariates (i.e., the fixed effects) while fixing